Danish-Red-Cross-Humanitarian-Fund/Introduction/README.md

 There will be a one time 7% management fee on all funding donated to the Fund.
 This fee is in-line with standard Danish Red Cross fees across all funding streams.
 Proceeds from the management fee will be used to cover operating expenses, such as program assessment, communications, legal, auditing, staff, office supplies, and other administrative costs.

+The Danish Red Cross has already engaged in a number of blockchain related programs that seek to stimulate system change to traditional humanitarian assistance modalities.
+The following two examples have been developed by the DRC's Innovative Finance and Systems Change team.
+Please click on the hyper links to view the explainer videos:

+# Community Inclusion Currencies:

+Click here for video: https://youtu.be/bHM1DRHSUPw

+Click link for information site: http://cichub.org

+# Volcano Catastrophe Bond:

+Click here for video: https://youtu.be/hWUjRM4BS78

+Click link for information site: https://catbond.org